oletizi/avi-docs/src/site/docs/16.3/avi-lbaas-driver-install-instructions-for-contrail/index.md

 ---
-title: Avi LBaaS Driver Install Instructions for Contrail
+title: Avi LBaaS Driver Installation Instructions for Contrail
-layout: default
+layout: layout163
 ---
-The following details how to install Avi LBaaS driver in an OpenStack + Contrail  environment.
+This article details installation of the Avi LBaaS driver in an OpenStack + Contrail  environment.
 There are two mutually exclusive modes:

-a) Neutron based Avi LBaaS driver: In this mode, Avi LBaaS driver derives off Neutron and resides in neutron-server process.
+a) Neutron-based Avi LBaaS driver: In this mode, the Avi LBaaS driver derives off Neutron and resides in the Neutron-server process.
 This mode allows multiple Neutron LBaaS providers to co-exist.

-b) Contrail based Avi LBaaS driver.
-In this mode, Avi LBaaS driver derives off Contrail and resides in service-monitor process.
+b) Contrail-based Avi LBaaS driver.
+In this mode, the Avi LBaaS driver derives off Contrail and resides in the service-monitor process.
 This mode allows multiple Contrail LBaaS providers to co-exist.

-The Avi Vantage Cloud configuration is exactly the same in both modes.
+The Avi Vantage cloud configuration is exactly the same in both modes.
 Note that in a Contrail environment, you cannot have a mix of Contrail LBaaS and Neutron LBaaS; and thus must pick a mode that is compatible with the current environment.

-### Avi LBaaS Neutron Driver Install Instructions for Contrail
+### Avi LBaaS Neutron Driver Installation Instructions for Contrail

 The following steps are to be performed on Neutron-server host.